 Electing a Registered Agent Online

 You can form your LLC online on the Oregon Secretary of State website ($100 filing fee required).
 Your registered agent’s name and contact information will be requested when you file your LLC’s Articles of Organization online under Article IV:

 To form your LLC by mail, download the Articles of Organization form ($100 filing fee required), fill out the required fields, and submit a physical copy to the Oregon Secretary of State.
 You’ll be asked to provide your registered agent under Article IV:

-To change your Oregon registered agent, simply fill out an Information Change form and submit it to the Oregon Secretary of State.
-There’s no filing fee for this form.
+To change your Oregon registered agent, you will need to fill out an Information Change form and file it with the Secretary of State’s Corporation Division.
+There is no filing fee involved.

 This can be done by mail or in person.

 Mail or In Person: